Tourists interacting with a koala at Lone Pine Koala Sanctuary, Brisbane.

 What’s not allowed

-• Smoking is not permitted inside the sanctuary.
-A designated smoking area is available outside.
-Guests can request a re-entry stamp when exiting to access this area without paying again.
+• Smoking is not allowed inside the sanctuary; however, there's a designated smoking area outside where guests can receive a re-entry stamp to visit without an additional fee.

 Accessibility

-• Most of the sanctuary is wheelchair and pram/ stroller accessible with alternate routes for guests with limited mobility.
-However, areas such as the kangaroo reserves and unpaved paths may not be suitable for wheelchairs.
+• The majority of the sanctuary is accessible for wheelchairs and prams/strollers, with alternative routes provided for those with limited mobility.
+Note that kangaroo reserves and unpaved paths might not accommodate wheelchairs.

-• Your guide dogs with valid ID are welcome in Lone Pine’s public areas, including the Riverside Café.
-Entry to the paid sanctuary requires advance booking and the visit is guided by a Lone Pine member, limited to 2 hours.
+Guide dogs with valid ID are welcome in public areas, including the Riverside Café.
+Accessing the paid sanctuary requires prior booking for a guided tour by a Lone Pine member, limited to two hours.

 Additional information

-• Children below 13 must be accompanied and supervised by an adult aged 18 or over.
+• Children under the age of 13 must be accompanied by an adult aged 18 or older at all times.

-• Please note that koala holding experiences are no longer offered as of 2024.
-Instead, you can book a koala encounter where you'll have the chance to gently pet a koala and learn about them from knowledgeable keepers.
+Koala holding experiences are no longer available as of 2024.
+Instead, you can book a koala encounter to gently pet a koala and learn about them from knowledgeable keepers.

 Tourists petting dingoes at Lone Pine Koala Sanctuary.